gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Niquolas glanced around.
 "Heads," he said conspiratorially.
 "For door soldiers.
 We're making them out of coconut shells.
-They're really scary---still have all the hair on and everything.
+They're really scary—still have all the hair on and everything.
 People are going to pay a fortune for them, you'll see."

 "That sounds interesting," Jaromir said, his tone saying more than his